 I am interested in designing intelligent systems that can learn concepts from visual data.
 Visual data are images or videos coming from either existing available databases, or directly from the Web.

-My PhD thesis was focused on the attribute-based object recognition task and centred around the framework of learning using privileged information.
-My current research interests include deep learning methods for understanding human behaviour (actions and emotions) from facial and bodily cues.
-Also I am interested in the topic of algorithmic fairness and in designing machine learning models that can overcome human and dataset collection biases.
+My PhD thesis was focused on machine learning models for attribute-based object recognition task in computer vision.
+My current research interests include deep learning methods for human behaviour understanding from facial and bodily cues, visual synthesis with generative adversarial networks, and 3D vision.
+I am also working in the topics of algorithmic fairness and machine bias mitigation in computer vision and machine learning, and most recently in multi-modal toxicity moderation.

 Reviewer CVPR, ICCV, ECCV, NeurIPS, ICML, ICLR, IJCAI, TPAMI, IJCV

 2010-2015, PhD in Computer Vision and Machine Learning

 I received my PhD from the Institute of Science and Technology Austria (ISTA).
 With my supervisor, Prof. Christoph Lampert, we worked on the topic of attribute based object recognition, specifically "Learning with attributes for object recognition: parametric and non-parametric views".